 Sushi menu: Outstanding prices.
 I haven’t seen these kinds of prices for a few years in Tacoma.
 16 nigiri choices are served in pairs ($4.50 to $5.50).
-There are 12 maki rolls ranging from a modestly-priced nemihama ($3.50) to the fancier rainbow roll ($15).
+There are 12 maki rolls ranging from a modestly-priced negihama ($3.50) to the fancier rainbow roll ($15).
 For grazers, look to the sushi-nigiri sets.
 Set 1 comes with a California roll, plus tuna, shrimp, salmon, seared albacore and surface clams ($15).
-Set 2 comes with a hot spicy salmon roll, plus tuna, hamachi, salmon, eel, tobiko and scallop ($18).
+Set 2 comes with a hot-spicy salmon roll, plus tuna, hamachi, salmon, eel, tobiko and scallop ($18).

 Appetizers: Yakitori, takoyaki, agedashi tofu, chicken karaage, edamame, vegetable tempura and gyoza ($5 to $7).